csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - can benefit from training for promptability
   - [Adapting Language Models for Zero-shot Learning by Meta-tuning on Dataset and Prompt Collections](https://arxiv.org/abs/2104.04670) (zhong...klein, 2021)
   - [Continued Pretraining for Better Zero- and Few-Shot Promptability](https://arxiv.org/abs/2210.10258) (wu...sameer singh, beltagy, 2022)
-- [What learning algorithm is in-context learning?
-Investigations with linear models](https://arxiv.org/abs/2211.15661) - investigate prompting through synthetic experiments with transformers trained for linear regression
-  - Transformers as Algorithms: Generalization and Implicit Model Selection in In-context Learning ([li, ..., oymak, 2023](https://arxiv.org/pdf/2301.07067.pdf)) - generalization bounds for in-context learning when the input prompt is (1) a sequence of i.i.d. (input, label) pairs or (2) a trajectory arising from a dynamical system
-  - Trained Transformers Learn Linear Models In-Context ([zhang, frei, & bartlett, 2023](https://arxiv.org/pdf/2306.09927.pdf))

 ## llm chaining / decoding